kacperkoza/tips_IntelliJ_IDEA/README.md

 `⌘ E` - `Recent files`

-Type in any windows - you can filter the result list.
+You can filter the result list by typing some text.

 `⌘ ⇧ E` - `Recent Locations`